ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/index.md

 If your system is not directly supported by Google in the `protoc` releases they supply, you can instruct the plugin to instead invoke `protoc` from your system path directly.

-For users who are writing GRPC services, this plugin can also support generating the GRPC stubs for you automatically.
+For users who are writing gRPC services, this plugin can also support generating the gRPC stubs for you automatically.

 In addition to generating Java sources, this plugin can also generate Kotlin sources.